 American Indian students are encouraged to consider application for the Shakopee Mdewakanton Sioux Community Endowed Scholarship:

 All students enrolled in Academic Health Center (AHC) schools must carry health insurance coverage to cover emergency medical situations.
 All Academic Health Center students will be automatically enrolled in the University-sponsored Student Health Benefit Plan (SHBP).
-Coverage begins on the first day of classes (August 21, 2017).
+Coverage begins on the first day of classes (August 24, 2020).
 This plan provides easy, affordable coverage for the unique needs of AHC students.
-For the 2017-2018 school year, the cost of the plan is $1,050.00 per semester (Fall & Spring/Summer).
+For the 2019-2020 school year, the cost of the plan is $1,170.00 per semester (Fall & Spring/Summer).
+Costs will be updated to the 2020-2021 academic year once available.
 Plans are also available that cover spouse and/or family at an additional cost.
 Coverage is year-round when you purchase coverage for both semesters.
 The charges will be added to your fee statement.
 If you need the University health or dental insurance please see Dina Flaherty to receive a loan.
-If you have questions about the plan, please feel free to email Boynton Health Services or contact them by phone at 800-232-9017.
+If you have questions about the plan, please feel free to email the Office of Student Health Benefits or contact them by phone at 800-232-9017.

 You are eligible to waive enrollment on this plan if you have health plan coverage for the entirety of each semester (a U.S.-based employer sponsored health plan or Minnesota Care).
 Learn more about how to request a waiver of the Student Health Benefit Plan.
-You must complete the waiver process per established guidelines by September 27, 2017, but you are encouraged to waive coverage as soon as possible.
+You must complete the waiver process per established guidelines in September 2020, but you are encouraged to waive coverage as soon as possible.
 Approved waivers are valid for one year.

-The Health Insurance Portability and Accountability Act (HIPAA) Training is required.
+The Health Insurance Portability and Accountability Act (HIPAA) and Security Awareness Training are required.
 Courses you are required to complete are listed below.
-You must complete by August 1, 2018.
-All students can enter HIPAA training through the the University's ULearn system.
-Once in the system you can use the search function to find the two courses below.
+You must complete by August 1, 2020.
+All students can enter this training through the University's Training Hub system.
+Once in the system, you can use the search function to find the two courses below.
 If you need an alternative format for training materials, please contact the Privacy & Security Office at (612) 624-7447.
 For technical help with training, please call (218) 726-8847 or (612) 301-HELP.